DinoHub-SubT/dsta_deploy/README.md

 ## Optional submodules

-The user does not need to clone all the submodules if they do not work on that part of the project.
+The user only needs to clone what they need.
 Choose which group of submodules to clone as listed below.

 **Clone the basestation submodules**